 The provision of park and open space planning data and related technical assistance is an ongoing activity.
-An example of technical assistance in 2000 is the detailed evaluation of the natural and recreational values of park and open space lands considered for sale or other disposition by Milwaukee County; two such evaluations were completed in 2000.
-Also in 2000, the Commission completed work on a park and open space plan for Walworth County; continued work on a new park and open space plan for Racine County, and initiated work on a park and open space plan for Ozaukee County.
+An example of technical assistance is the detailed evaluation of the natural and recreational values of park and open space lands considered for sale or other disposition by Milwaukee County; three such evaluations were completed in 2002.
+Also in 2002, the Commission initiated work on a park and open space plan for Washington County and continued work on a park and open space plan for Milwaukee County.